by Brian Tomasik

 First written: 2008; last updated: 28 Aug.
 2014

 This page reviews some of the major insights that I've gleaned from various academic subjects.
 I would especially recommend these topics to students just beginning to learn about altruism.
 This list is far from exhaustive, and I haven't necessarily kept it up-to-date because there are just too many important things to read for me to list them all here.

 I save some interesting articles that either I have read or would like to read on my Diigo page.

-- Nick Bostrom (infinite ethics, future of human evolution, astronomical waste, degrees of experience)
+- Nick Bostrom (infinite ethics, future of human evolution, astronomical stakes of the far future, degrees of experience)

 - Eliezer Yudkowsky (intelligence explosion, cognitive biases, reductionism, philosophical zombies, Solomonoff induction, clusters in thingspace, fake explanations)

 - Gary Drescher (free will, many-worlds interpretation of quantum mechanics, reductionist understanding of consciousness)

 - Paul Almond (naturalism, reductionist approach to consciousness)

 - David Pearce (wild-animal suffering, general transhumanism, replacing pleasure-pain axis with gradients of happiness)